 The Russian zone continued to issue stamps inscribed 'Deutsche Post' until the German Democratic Republic was created on 7 October 1949.
 The authorities released the first stamps inscribed for the new territory on 9 October 1949 and these were also valid for use in East Berlin.
 Many grand socialist projects are illustrated on the stamps and postal history of the time, also stamps from the West depicting sensitive topics such as German soldiers still held in detention were obscured by black ink in what is known to philatelists as ‘Postal Wars’.
 Due of the constant need to patrol the boundary to prevent the escape of East German citizens to West Germany, the Berlin Wall, which separated Berlin was built by the East Germans in 1961.
 Soviet- based reforms in Eastern Europe during the late 1980s led to growing unrest in the German Democratic Republic.
 This culminated in the opening of the Wall in November 1989 and the collapse of the Communist Government.<The 'Treaty on the Final Settlement with respect to Germany' was concluded between the two Germanys and the four former occupying powers in September 1990, unified Germany with effect from 3 October 1990 as a fully sovereign state.

-We offer German stamps, German stamp collections, complete German stamp sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
-Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to stamp collecting and filling your stamp albums – just keep your eye on us!
+We offer German stamps and German stamp collections, complete sets, errors and varieties, proofs, essays, postal history and covers including first day covers for this area.
+Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from German, classic stamps, postmarks and cancellations, specialised collections, estate boxes and anything related to German stamp collecting and filling your stamp albums – just keep your eye on us!